mike-neergaard/peersearch/README.md

 =========
 The algorithm preprocesses the data, generating a Binary Space Partition tree such that the population _P_ of each leaf satisfies _P_ < 2 _T_ for some target population _T_.
+The algorithm divides any space into regions with roughly the same population.

 Coordinates and Distance
 ------------------------
-The algorithm divides any space into regions.
-In this case, bounded by latitude, longitude, and age, such that each region has roughly the same population.
+In this case, it is fed latitude, longitude, and age.
 The initial region has boundaries defined by 180 W, 180 E, 90 N, and 90 S. The 180 longitude line is convenient numerically, and runs mostly through the unpopulated Pacific Ocean.